Ramenrw/Cookie-Clicker/README.md

 ## User Stories
 - As a user, I want to be able to add a cookie to my list of cookies
-- As a user, I want to be able to remove a cookie from my list of cookies
 - As a user, I want to be able to view the cookies in my list of cookies
 - As a user, I want to be able to view the number of cookies in each cookie class
 - As a user, I want to be able to add onto the number of cookies in each cookie class